devenney/devenney/README.md

 My current focus is:
 - 📡 Expanding my computer science knowledge.
-- 🔠 Learning the fundamentals of Gàidhlig.
+- 🇳🇴 Learning the fundamentals of Norsk.

 In previous lives, I have spent time as a Software Engineer, Platform Engineer, Technical Lead, and Head of Engineering.